England Names Squad to Face South Africa as Springbok Emblem Protection Proposed

 Key Facts

-- South Africa has proposed legal protection for the Springboks’ commercial rights ahead of the tour against New Zealand’s All Blacks.
+- South Africa has proposed legal protection for the Springbok emblem ahead of the rugby tour against New Zealand’s All Blacks.

-- Jack van Poortvliet will start at scrum-half for England, having been selected over Alex Mitchell.
+- Jack van Poortvliet has been selected to start at scrum-half for England, ahead of Alex Mitchell.

-- George Furbank is set to make his first England appearance in nearly two years in the match against South Africa in Johannesburg.
+- George Furbank will make his first England appearance in nearly two years in Saturday's Nations Championship opener in Johannesburg.

-- Henry Pollock has been named on the bench for England, with Ollie Chessum starting on the blindside.
+- Henry Pollock is on the bench for England, with Ollie Chessum again playing on the blindside.

 What Happened